Voninkazo/sandy-portfolio/content/blog/country-quiz/index.md

 figma: file/Gw0ZNBbYN8asqFlZWy3jG1

 ---
-I created this quiz on my own and I used JSX and React hooks to get it done.
+I created this quiz from scratch and I used JSX and React hooks to get it done.
 I take the names of countries and their capitals and flags from an API and generate them randomly according to the questions.